streeter-stripe/stripe-connect-furever-demo/README.md

 FurEver showcases the integration between a platform's website, [Stripe Connect](https://stripe.com/connect), and [Stripe Connect embedded components](https://docs.stripe.com/connect/get-started-connect-embedded-components).
 Users sign up within the platform's website and through the process, a corresponding Stripe unified account is created with the following configuration:

 - Stripe owns loss liability
-- Platform owns pricing
+- Stripe owns pricing
 - Stripe is onboarding owner
-- The connected account has no access to the Stripe dashboard
+- The connected account has access to a Stripe dashboard, and to embedded components

 The user will then onboard with Stripe via embedded onboarding.
 Thereafter, Connect embedded components will provide the UI surfaces for account management and dashboard UI elements with just a few lines of code.
-The demo website also uses the Stripe API to create test payments and payouts.
 This app also contains a basic authentication system.

 FurEver makes use of the following [Connect embedded components](https://docs.stripe.com/connect/supported-embedded-components):